smseerat/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications_02.md

    ![The cloud shell icon is highlighted on the menu bar.](https://github.com/CloudLabs-MCW/MCW-Cloud-native-applications/blob/fix/Hands-on%20lab/media/b4-image35.png?raw=true "Cloud Shell")

 1. After launching the Azure Cloud Shell, select the **Bash** option.
-Now, on **You have no storage mounted** dialog box click on **Show advanced settings**.
+Now on You have no storage mounted dialog box click on **Show advanced settings**.
 Select Create new under Storage account and provide values as below:

       - **Storage account** : **storage{Deployementid}**
       - **File Share** : **blob**